lamelotte/lamelotte/README.md

 ![Picture showing Powell](heatmap.png)

-We choose the optimal model of different stocks and the prediction accuracy is shown below.
+We choose the optimal model of different stocks and the prediction accuracy is shown below:

+![Picture showing Powell](optimal.png)
 We can see that the performance of the model changes greatly among different stocks.

-![Picture showing Powell](optimal.png)

 ## Conclusion
 In summary, the model is only suitable for some stocks and there are still a lot we can do to further improve our model.
 It is necessary to test its effectiveness before using it for a particular stock.